-In this World of Smart Data blog, Deborah Wiltshire considers the challenges and benefits of digital behavioural data for a small Trusted Research Environment.
+In this World of Smart Data blog, Deborah Wiltshire from the GESIS Leibniz Institute for the Social Sciences in Germany considers the challenges and benefits of digital behavioural data for a small Trusted Research Environment.

 Trusted Research Environments (TREs) are an important part of smart data research.
 They are secure computing environments designed to hold sensitive data.
 Researchers can access and analyse data held in a Trusted Research Environment while maintaining strong privacy protections.

-Here at GESIS Leibniz Institute for the Social Sciences in Germany, we’re creating digital behavioural data products.
+Here at GESIS, we are creating digital behavioural data products.
 These are tools and services built using data about what people do online.
 We want to archive these products and share them with the research community through our Trusted Research Environment.
 So we’re running a pilot in which two data products will be created.
 The first consists of web-tracking data linked with survey data.
 The second is made of social media data.

 The challenges of using digital behavioural data in TREs